Changes following the U.S. Supreme Court legalizing of same-

 Donald Trump: It’s done.
 It -- you have-- these cases have gone to the Supreme Court.
 They’ve been settled.
 And, I’m fine with that.
 1

-At this point, Leslie Stahl switched topics to recent suggestions that Trump's temperament makes him unsuitable for the Presidency.
+At this point, Leslie Stahl switched topics to discuss recent suggestions that Trump's temperament makes him unsuitable for the Presidency.

 President-elect Trump's shifting statements about LGBT equality: